LukeShortCloud/rootpages/src/commands/storage.rst

 dmesg
 ~~~~~

 Kernel logs for hardware devices.
-After plugging in a USB device, check this to find it's device name and parition to mount.
+After plugging in a USB device, check this to find it's device name and partition to mount.

 .. csv-table::
    :header: Example, Explanation